mtford90/brio/README.md

 # brio
-An interactive javascript documentation generator

-# ideas
+Brio is a documentation generator for browser based Javascript libraries with a focus on interactivity.

+Features:

+* Markdown (parsed into HTML)
-* Use jsdocs eventually?
+*